Hours of Operation: Offices OPEN: Tuesday thru Friday, 9am - 1pm or by Appointment

-School and Private Tours at Mill Race Village
+School Tours at Mill Race Village

 According to a history written in 1941 by school students and placed on file with the Washtenaw County Board of Education, the school opened with 35 students in grades 3-12.
 Originally located 6 miles west of its current location in the then agricultural community of Salem, on the west side of the present Currie road, the school was known as the Wash Oak School because it drew students from both Washtenaw and Oakland Counties.
 The forest was so lush around the school, blazes on trees pointed students to the school!
 In 2019, students rely on parent drivers and school buses to make their way to the Village to have one of our knowledgeable docents teach them about life in the 1800’s.